Castel Baronia

-Castel Baronia has touristic importance formed by its history and precious archaelogical neolithic finds which date back to III century B.C. in part these have been discovered in the Isca del Pero area, where huts, tombs and industrial clay items with characteristics of the Laterza culture.
+Castel Baronia has touristic importance formed by its history and precious archaeological neolithic finds which date back to the 3rd century B.C. in part these have been discovered in the Isca del Pero area, where huts, tombs and industrial clay items with characteristics of the Laterza culture.
 The second half of the 5th century B.C. other very important finds also include tombs that were discovered in the Serra San Marco region, where 130 tombs were discovered.
 Studies have demonstrated that the contents of these tombs proved the presence of inhabitants whose economy was based on agriculture and craftsmanship, influenced by the progressed civilizations of the central Adriatic coastal areas.
 In the Medieval period evidence has shown that the primitive inhabitants occupied the "Acquara" area due to the presence of springs.

 This little jewel has endured over the centuries many catastrofic episodes.
 In 1350, it was destroyed by the bandit Mariotto, ordered by the feudal of Sant'Angelo dei Lombardi and the new Castel Baronia was rebuilt in the area of the sanctuary of S.Maria delle Fratte, where according to tradition a shepherd discovered a byzantine painting representing the Madonna, still today fervently venerated.
 This small feudal area constituted one of the important defensive points of the Baronia di Vico.
 It was the property of the Del Balzo Orsini, D'Acquino, De Ponte and Caracciolo Families.
 Affected also by the numerous earthquakes to which the Irpinia area is particularly subject, many architectural buildings have been destroyed.
 However, the church of Santo Spirito of the Baroque period with its annexed Franciscan convent within which there is a stunning 16th century cloister surrounded by porticos with rare and precious parietal wall paintings, to be seen for their beauty.
 Also to be found are lined 17th century sculptures representing Saint Peter, Saint Teresa and Saint Francis and Paintings by the artist Lanfranco together with two gold wood alters dated 1740.